fdenivac/python-qobuz/README.md

 In order to use the library, your application needs a valid APP_ID.
 For streaming audio, you also need a valid APP_SECRET.
 Both id and secret can be requested from [api@qobuz.com](mailto:api@qobuz.com).<br>
-For retrieve APP_ID and APP_SECRET, have look on  TODO

 ```python
 import qobuz